Startup Austria

 Let me be specific about which programs to target.

 Basisprogramm (Base Program).
 This is the FFG’s general-purpose program for R&D projects.
 Funding covers up to sixty percent of eligible project costs for experimental development and up to eighty percent for industrial research.
-There is no fixed application deadline; you can apply anytime.
+There's no fixed application deadline; you can apply anytime.
 This flexibility is valuable for startups that need funding on their timeline, not on a grant cycle.

 Startup Scheck (Startup Check).
-A simplified grant specifically for startups, covering up to EUR 10,000 for R&D activities including prototyping, technical validation, and feasibility assessment.
+A simplified grant exactly for startups, covering up to EUR 10,000 for R&D activities including prototyping, technical validation, and feasibility assessment.
 The application is shorter and simpler than the Basisprogramm.

 Impact Innovation.
 For projects with societal impact alongside commercial potential.
 Funded at higher rates and sometimes more accessible for startups whose innovations address social or environmental challenges.